 8 – HubSpot

-This CRM offers marketing automation, powering targeted marketing campaigns to engage with your audience via social media, SMS, digital ads, and email.
+This CRM offers marketing automation to deploy targeted marketing campaigns and engage with your audience via social media, SMS, digital ads, and email.

 “I find the HubSpot App very helpful in keeping me organized throughout the day.
 When I open the app every morning, I can see what open tasks are waiting for me and the upcoming meetings.
 As a small business owner who relies heavily on CRM, I find it very helpful as it helps me stay on track and ensures that I don’t miss anything.”